MBilal8136/MBilal8136/README.md

 <h3 align="center">🚀 What I Do</h3>
 <p align="center">
-  - Mobile Development: Building native and cross-platform applications using Android (Java/Kotlin) and React Native.
+  - Mobile Development: Building native and cross-platform applications using React Native.
   <br> - Web Development: Developing full-stack web applications with the MERN stack and .NET Framework.
   <br> - AI & Automation: Leveraging AI tools like OpenAI APIs for intelligent systems and process automation.
-  <br> - Teaching: Educating students in biology and chemistry.

 </p>

 ---